alex-laitenberger/read-agent-eval/README.md

     bash download_stories.sh
     ```

-- Back in the raptor-eval repository run the preprocessing script to prepare the QA experiment.
+- Back in the read-agent-eval repository run the preprocessing script to prepare the QA experiment.
 You might need to change the `NARRATIVE_QA_PATH` variable in case you did not clone the NarrativeQA repository into your home directory.
     ```bash
     python -m source.data.narrative_qa.preprocess_narrative